African cuisine: West Africa

-A typical West African meal is made with starchy items and can contain meat, fish as well as various spices and herbs.
+A typical West African meal is made with starchy items and can contain meat, fish, as well as various spices and herbs.
 A wide array of staples are eaten across the region, including fufu, banku, kenkey (originating from Ghana), foutou, couscous, tô, and garri, which are served alongside soups and stews.
-Fufu is often made from starchy root vegetables such as yams, cocoyams, or cassava, but also from cereal grains like millet, sorghum or plantains.
+Fufu is often made from starchy root vegetables such as yams, cocoyams, or cassava, and also from cereal grains like millet, sorghum or plantains.

 The staple grain or starch varies between regions and ethnic groups, although corn has gained significant ground as it is cheap, swells to greater volumes and creates a beautiful white final product that is greatly desired.
-Banku and kenkey are maize dough staples, and gari is made from dried grated cassavas.
+Banku and kenkey are maize dough staples, and garri is made from dried grated cassavas.
 Rice dishes are also widely eaten in the region, especially in the dry Sahel belt inland.
-Examples of these include benachin from The Gambia and Jollof rice, a pan-West African rice dish similar to Arab kabsah.
+Examples of these include the Senegalese dish thieboudienne also known as benachin or Jollof rice, a pan-West African rice dish similar to Arab kabsah.

 Seeds of Guinea pepper (Aframomum melegueta, also called grains of paradise or melegueta pepper), a native West African plant, were used as a spice and even reached Europe, through North African middlemen, during the Middle Ages.
-Centuries before the influence of Europeans, West Africans were trading with the Arab world and spices like cinnamon, cloves, and mint were not unknown becoming part of the local flavorings.
+Centuries before the influence of the Europeans, West Africans were trading with the Arab world and spices like cinnamon, cloves, and mint were not unknown, therefore becoming part of the local flavorings.
 Centuries later, the Portuguese, French and British influenced the regional cuisines, but only to a limited extent.

 The local cuisine and recipes of West Africa continue to remain deeply entrenched in the local customs and traditions, with ingredients like native rice (Oryza glaberrima), rice, fonio, millet, sorghum, Bambara groundnuts and Hausa groundnuts, black-eyed peas, brown beans, and root vegetables such as yams, cocoyams, sweet potatoes, and cassava.
 Cooking techniques include roasting, baking, boiling, frying, mashing, and spicing.
 A range of sweets and savories are also prepared.